ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 As I covered in a previous [blog post](/geospatial-analysis-in-duckdb/), DuckDB provides a robust set of tools for geospatial analysis through the spatial extension.
 This includes functions such as [`ST_Contains`](https://duckdb.org/docs/stable/extensions/spatial/functions.html#st_union_agg) that powered our geospatial joins of students to attendance boundaries and GeoJSON aggregation functions to combine census blocks into single attendance boundaries.
 GeoJSON is a standard format for representing geographic data as text.
 Think of it as a map blueprint that a computer can read.
 Its coordinates define each shape (like a school boundary) and can have additional information attached to it (like school name or enrollment numbers).

 One of the biggest advantages of using DuckDB over other GIS software (e.g., ArcGIS) is the ability to use SQL syntax to conduct geospatial analysis.
-This let me write SQL queries once and reuse the same code across multiple scenarios.
+This lets me write SQL queries once and reuse the same code across multiple scenarios.
 When the school board requested an urgent analysis of how a specific boundary change might affect feeder patterns between elementary and middle schools, I could generate this analysis within hours rather than days, providing critical data for their next public meeting.

 Beyond code-oriented tooling, geospatial analysis also relies on map visualization and interactivity.
 I developed two separate web applications with these functionalities.